 - IBISWorld – This site has many reports available organized by industry and product.

-The Federation of International Trade Associations – The FITA site has useful resources listed to help with entering international markets, including links to statistical sites, and country-specific profiles.
-Yahoo!
+- Yahoo!
 Finance Industry Center – The center provides information the daily top and worst performing industries, news on the different industries, industry top performers and other industry information.

-- Trade Leads section of the globalEDGE resource desk lists a number of sites for finding trade leads, along with a brief descriptionse.
+- Trade Leads section of the globalEDGE resource desk lists a number of sites for finding trade leads, along with brief descriptions.
 Several of the included sites offer information about government contract postings.
 Additionally, the descriptions indicate whether a site is a free service, or fee-based.

 - B2GMarket.Com is a fee-based service that offers a searchable database of bidding opportunities on a state, federal and international level.
 You may register for a free week trial of the service before choosing to pay for a subscription.

-- The U.S. Commerical Service provides customer lists as well as business matching services through embassies and consulates across the globe.
+- The U.S. Commercial Service provides customer lists as well as business matching services through embassies and consulates across the globe.

 Incoterms (International Commercial Terms) are shipping and trade terms that cover issues such as control of goods and financial responsibilities such as payment of cargo insurance and freight and they were published by the International Chamber of Commerce (ICC).